-Overtourism was coined as a term in 2017, which means publications no longer consider the topic as “news.”
-Editors are now interested in hearing creative solutions to the issue and highlighting the people who are doing it.
+Overtourism was coined as a term in 2017, which means publications aren’t likely to consider the topic by itself as newsworthy.
+Editors are interested in hearing creative solutions to the issue and highlighting the people who are doing it.
 Similarly, sharing green travel practices on your website helps visitors slow the impact of their travel and minimize their footprint.

 Some of the most memorable experiences are unexpected.
 Instead, they’re stumbled upon.
 Guide visitors off the normal path to places they can explore on their own.
 When hosting writers, include time in the itinerary for them to wander and discover on their own.